 The small school achieved widespread fame in the 1950’s when Hennon and the Indians became an international sensation of sorts.
 Hennon’s unusual practice techniques, which featured his players wearing weighted jackets, heavy gloves, thick boots, and special glasses to improve their skills, paid off during their games.
 The story of the Wampum High’s basketball team was featured in many national publications, including a cover story in Life magazine in January 1958.
 Some of Hennon’s techniques were subsequently adopted by the Olympic basketball team of the Soviet Union.

 The Indians won twelve straight section championships at one point.
-They won three Class B state championships from 1955 to 1960, including going 31-0 and winning it all in 1955.
+They won three Class B state championships from 1955 to 1960, including going 31-0 during the 1954-55 championship season.
 Butler Hennon’s high-scoring son, Don Hennon, led the team that year as a senior and went to star at the University of Pittsburgh.
-He turned down a career as a professional basketball player to become a doctor and surgeon.
-Hennon’s 1958 championship team featured his other son Bill and three of the athletic Allen brothers of Wampum, including future major league baseball star Dick Allen.
-The 1960 team also won the state championship.
-The basketball players were worshipped as heroes by the residents of Wampum and Hennon amassed an overall record of 514-146 during his reign there.
+He later turned down a potential career as a professional basketball player to study to become a surgeon.
+Hennon’s 1957-58 championship team featured his other son Bill and future major league baseball star Dick Allen.
+The 1959-60 team also won the state championship.
+The basketball players were worshiped as heroes by the residents of Wampum and Hennon amassed an overall record of 514-146 during his reign there.

 The illustrious history of Wampum High came to an end with the decision to merge into the Ellwood City School District for the 1961-62 school year.
 Local high school kids generally began attending Lincoln Junior-Senior High School in Ellwood after this.
 Hennon also went on to coach the Lincoln varsity basketball team, but never came close to duplicating the success he achieved at Wampum.
 At Lincoln he went only 106-112 in ten seasons.
 He also served as a high level administrator with the Ellwood School Board during that time.
 Hennon retired from Lincoln in June 1971 and took a special position at Geneva College for a few years.
 During his thirty-six years of coaching high school basketball he amassed 620 wins against 258 losses.